alejandromc23/multigrep/Readme.md

 This will output the file names and line numbers where the given logs were generated.

+## License

+This project is licensed under the MIT License.
+See [LICENSE](https://github.com/alejandromc23/log-localizer/blob/master/LICENSE) for more information.

 ## Contributing

 Contributions are welcome!
 Please feel free to submit issues or pull requests